chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/team.md

     <!-- Short Bio -->
     <p>
       Hi, my name is Bo Yu, and you can just call me Bo.
 I am a researcher working at the intersection of AI and transportation.
 I am passionate about leveraging innovative AI technologies such as multi-modal machine learning and generative models to solve challenging problems in mobility systems.
 I am also a strong advocate for making transportation research reproducible (RR).
-Open-source datasets and code are valuable for advancing research in the transportation field, just as they are in AI research.
 Outside of research, I enjoy sports, such as playing basketball and hiking.
 A fun fact about me is that I also research I Ching in my spare time, which is a famous concept in traditional Chinese philosophy and also a key inspiration in my research and life.
     </p>

     <!-- Keywords for Research Interests -->